-A. Disruptive Student
+F. Disruptive Student

-"Disruptive student" means an elementary or secondary student of school age who is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom.
+"Disruptive student" means an elementary or secondary student of school age who is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom, building or anywhere on school property, or interferes with a bus driver's ability to safely operate a school bus.